tREeFrOGcoder/TEDD-Ranker/README.md

 # TEDD-Ranker
 ## Overview
-One stop workplace to calculate the efficiency and feasibility of your data selection methods and compare with existing methods
+One stop workplace to calculate the efficiency and feasibility of your data selection methods and compare with existing methods!

 ---
-## Under construction, update soon!
-...
+## How to use: